Retail sales decreased by 27% to 143 (195) thousand cars

-“When looking back at Volvo Cars’ performance during a very turbulent second quarter, we are satisfied that we have delivered steady earnings,” said Jim Rowan, President and Chief Executive of Volvo Cars.
-“The demand for our products continues to be robust, and we remain focused and clear that the short-term business challenges will not weaken our resolve to meet our mid- to long-term strategic ambitions.
+“When looking back at Volvo Cars’ performance during a very turbulent second quarter, we are satisfied that we have delivered steady earnings,” said Jim Rowan, president and chief executive of Volvo Cars.
+“The demand for our products continues to be robust and we remain focused and clear that the short-term business challenges will not weaken our resolve to meet our mid- to long-term strategic ambitions.
 If anything, it will only speed up our pace of change,” he added.

-Volvo Cars is also seeing a marked improvement in the stabilisation of its supply chain, with production making a strong comeback in June.
+Volvo Cars is also seeing a marked improvement in the stabilisation of its supply chain with production making a strong comeback in June.
 Provided this normalisation continues, the company expects production to progressively increase in the coming months.

-For the quarter, Volvo Cars’ Recharge models remained popular among customers, even though production was hampered by ongoing supply constraints caused by the lockdowns in China.
-In the second quarter, Recharge sales made up 31 per cent of total sales, an increase from 24 per cent of total sales in the same period last year.
-This could have been higher without supply constraints.
+For the quarter, Volvo Cars’ Recharge models remained popular among customers even though production was hampered by ongoing supply constraints caused by the lockdowns in China.
+In the second quarter, Recharge sales made up 31 per cent of total sales, an increase from 24 per cent of total sales in the same period last year, this could have been higher without supply constraints.

 The number of active subscriptions at the end of the second quarter increased by 122 per cent compared with the same period last year.
 This growth was driven by customer demand in combination with a broadened offer as online fleet sales for small and medium enterprises were introduced both in the UK and in Sweden.
-In the second quarter, online sales made up 9.5 per cent of total sales in established markets, compared with 4.6 per cent in the same period last year.
+In the second quarter, online sales made up 9.5 per cent of total sales in established markets, compared to 4.6 per cent in the same period last year.

-“Like many others, our short-term business challenges remain.
-However, we are confident and focused on delivering on our strategic ambitions and purpose,” said Jim Rowan.
+“Like many others, our short-term business challenges remain, however, we are confident and focused on delivering on our strategic ambitions and purpose,” said Jim Rowan.

 This disclosure contains information that Volvo Car AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation (EU nr 596/2014) and the Swedish Securities Markets Act (2007:528).
 The information was submitted for publication, through the agency of the contact person, on 20-07-2022 07:00 CET.